 Ash flooring can give you the warmth and character you need to keep your contemporary setting from becoming overly cold or sterile.
 At the same time, ash also has enough cool tones and a light, clear color that will allow it to complement any modern home.

 Ash is a very hard wood with a lot of character and grain definition.
-The grain itself is similar to that found in oak, but the color variation is all its own.
+The grain itself is similar to that found in oak, but the color variation is its own.

 Ash ranges from a creamy white to light gray-brown over its majority, with the heartwood showing as a rich, deep brown.
-The overall color and tone of the wood is fairly light, without the pink or red tones of red oak or the blandness of maple.
+The overall color and tone of the wood are fairly light, without the pink or red tones of red oak or the blandness of maple.

 This makes ash an excellent choice for use in contemporary settings.
 The light color works well with open floor plans and light-filled spaces.
 The grain and color range add character and give interest to the floor, without adding a specific pattern or any busyness to the room.
 This helps ensure that your interiors have character and interest, but not so much that they compete with the rest of the space.
 All of this is ideal for flooring in contemporary spaces.